PREAMBLE AND SUMMARY

 Nuclear emergency preparedness in Germany consists of on-site and off-site planning.
 On-site emergency planning comprises technical and organizational measures taken at NPPs and lies within the responsibility of the operator.
 Off-site emergency planning comprises disaster control for averting imminent danger and protective measures aiming to deal with the consequences of radiological releases.
 Off-site emergency planning lies in the responsibilities of the states and the Federation.

 At all German NPPs, on-site accident management measures are implemented as a precaution.
 If an accident occurs that has not been taken into account and against which the plant is not designed, the accident management measures shall detect and control this event and prevent damage (preventive measure) or mitigate the effects within and outside of the plant (mitigative measures).
 Rulings that are specified to enable the operating personnel to perform situation dependent tasks and the measures that can be taken in case of event sequences that exceed design limit values, with the objective of either controlling the event sequence itself or of mitigating its effects, are described in the plant specific emergency manual.
-In light of the Fukushima Daiichi accident, Germany also revised the on-site emergency preparedness of its NPPs.
+In light of the accident at the Fukushima Daiichi NPP, Germany also revised the on-site emergency preparedness of its NPPs.
 The national action plan resulting from the European Union stress test includes new measures regarding on-site emergency preparedness which were implemented or are planned to be implemented.

 Off-site emergency planning, especially disaster control, consists of protective actions in the area affected in order to protect the public from the effects of radionuclide releases.
 Depending on the specific circumstances, these measures may include sheltering, taking iodine tablets, evacuation and, if necessary, resettlement.
 In order to reduce radiation exposure of the population even in those areas where disaster control measures are not justified, protective measures are foreseen.
-As a result of the Fukushima Daiichi accident, the existing regulations and basic fundamentals regarding off-site emergency preparedness and response in Germany were reviewed by a working group of the SSK.
+As a result of the accident at the Fukushima Daiichi NPP, the existing regulations and basic fundamentals regarding off-site emergency preparedness and response in Germany were reviewed by a working group of the SSK.
 This discussion was finalized in 2015, resulting in six new and four amended recommendations for further measures.
 In particular, the planning areas, including associated measures and radii, were revised.
 For NPPs under decommissioning, specific characteristics were considered due to the changed risk potential.

-For more information see and www.ensreg.eu/EU-Stress-Tests.
+For more information see Reference and www.ensreg.eu/EU-Stress-Tests.

 3. NATIONAL LAWS AND REGULATIONS